muhammadazmeerahmad/dolfer-keylogger/README.md

 ## Overview 🚀

 This project is a **Python-based keylogger** designed for educational purposes.
 It records keystrokes, saves the data in a local file, and sends periodic keylog reports via email.
-THIS IS ALSO TOTALLY UNDETECTABLE AS OF 24/4/2025 UPDATE BY MICROSOFT DEFENDER
+- **🛡️ Undetectable by Microsoft Defender as of 24/04/2025**
 ### Features:
 - **Keystroke Logging**: Captures keystrokes and saves them in `keylog.txt`.
 - **Email Reports**: Sends captured logs to a specified email every 2 minutes.